Qusti/CTF_stuff/THM/Walkthrough_Dreaming.md

 Nmap done: 1 IP address (1 host up) scanned in 11.45 seconds
 ```

 HTTP server is only the default Apache page.
 Let's find some directories.
-My default is feroxbuster but gobuster or fuff are also good.
+My default is feroxbuster but gobuster, fuff, and wfuzz are also good.
 ```
 feroxbuster -u http://10.10.116.166